Elias-Larsson/restfulAPI/README.md

 # Object modeling
+The application has full CRUD functionality for users.
+Users can create and add a random item to their ownedItems.
 ## Users model
 | Field | Type | Description |
 | ----------- | ----------- | ----------- |